 - “Stagger” your vitamin and OTC ingestion.
 For example, if you take a daily Vitamin C and magnesium supplement, wait a few hours before or after taking your OTC drugs.

 Our Arizona area walk-in healthcare clinics are ready to help you today.
 Stop by or call our main office at (480) 988-9108.
 From OTC medication to patient-first urgent care, we’re the #1 healthcare option throughout the state.
-Visit us today and experience the Banner Urgent Care difference!
+Visit us today and experience the Urgent Care Extra difference!